Authentication & Security

 Note

 The Push API, being a WebSocket API, does not provide a token endpoint.
-However, you can use one of the other token endpoints to get the token or use the second method.
+However, you can use this token endpoint to get the token.
 For example, refer to the Data API

 For more detailed information about the API endpoints, please refer to the API references of each API.